Let this be a warning to you and marketers everywhere:

 - Your copy needs to explain what’s about to happen next.
 Will your prospects get their content emailed to them, or will it be downloaded right then and there?

-- You should offerated content to your newly converted leads or customers.
+- You should offer related content to your newly converted leads or customers.
 Underneath your headline, the subheadline “Here’s some more free stuff we think you might find useful,” will direct them toward other content they can supplement their knowledge with.

 Want the full list?

 Think your page is ready to generate maximum conversions?
-Find out by downloading the rest of the 25-point checklist here.
+Find out by signing up for an Instapage Enterprise demo today.